bbecquet/jkstra/doc/API.md

 Constant | Description
 ---|---
-`jkStra.OUT` | represents the direction of edges going out of their origin vertices.
+`jkStra.OUT` | represents the direction of edges going out of their origin vertices, i.e. a forward graph traversal.
-`jkStra.IN` | represents the direction of edges arriving at their end vertices.
+`jkStra.IN` | represents the direction of edges arriving at their end vertices, i.e. a backward graph traversal.

 `algos.Dijkstra`